CarlosdlRosa/CarlosdlRosa/README.md

 ## 🌟 About Me
 I am a passionate Junior Data Analyst in a constant process of learning and development.
 With a strong foundation in Hispanic Philology and Literary Studies, I am currently in a beautiful and thrilling phase of reshaping my professional career.
 This journey feels like being 'reborn' both professionally and personally.

+🔗 **Check out my [Data Analyst Portfolio](https://github.com/CarlosdlRosa/DataAnalystPortfolio) to see my projects and skills in action.**

 ## 💼 Career Objectives
 I am eagerly looking for my first job as a Data Analyst.
 My goal is to apply my skills in a business environment and to enhance all the knowledge and technical skills I have acquired over the past few months.